 The surveys show customers are already preparing for this new reality.
 The only question that remains unanswered is: Are you?

-Some trends are obvious: social distancing, for example.
-But we hope we’ve spotlighted a few trends and expert insights that you may not have considered.
+Regardless, we hope we’ve spotlighted a few trends and expert insights that you may not have considered.